They wore the jersey with pride

 Young, of Haitian origin.

-This T-shirt is a way to stay connected to my culture, to talk about it with those around me, to bring it to life.
-A simple yet meaningful design.
+This jersey is a way to stay connected to my culture, to talk about it with those around me, to bring it to life.
+A simple design yet full of meaning.

 Because we all have a story to tell.

-And that of Haiti deserves to be worn proudly.
+And that Haiti's deserves to be worn proudly.